We’ve tried several kind of orchids at Ngoc Lan, and these are our favorite five–the most beautiful for any home, and the easiest.

 Ideal conditions for the cattleya orchid are typical indoor conditions—normal to bright light, southern-facing windows.
 Use an orchid fertlizer at the beginning of each year, around springtime, to maximize your blooms.
 Since they’re indoor, figure on normal indoor temperatures; don’t go over 75 degrees to be safe.

-Blooming happens twice a year, so be sure to take pictures once they start to flower!
+Blooming happens twice a year, so be sure to take pictures and post online once they start to flower!

 Next up: the Dendrobium Orchid